lmunoz-m/ConcursoAoC2021/02/README.md

 The submarine seems to already have a planned course (your puzzle input).
 You should probably figure out where it's going.
 For example:

-	forward 5
+	Forward 5
-	down 5
+	Down 5
-	forward 8
+	Forward 8
-	up 3
+	Up 3
-	down 8
+	Down 8
-	forward 2
+	Forward 2

 Your horizontal position and depth both start at 0.
 The steps above would then modify them as follows:

-<code>Forward 5 </code> adds 5 to your horizontal position, a total of 5.
+<code>Forward 5</code> adds 5 to your horizontal position, a total of 5.

-<code>Down 5 </code> adds 5 to your depth, resulting in a value of 5.
+<code>Down 5</code> adds 5 to your depth, resulting in a value of 5.

-<code>Forward 8 </code> adds 8 to your horizontal position, a total of 13.
+<code>Forward 8</code> adds 8 to your horizontal position, a total of 13.

-<code>Up 3 </code> decreases your depth by 3, resulting in a value of 2.
+<code>Up 3</code> decreases your depth by 3, resulting in a value of 2.

-<code>Down 8 </code> adds 8 to your depth, resulting in a value of 10.
+<code>Down 8</code> adds 8 to your depth, resulting in a value of 10.

 <code>Forward 2 </code> adds 2 to your horizontal position, a total of 15.